alinvancea/github-demo/README.md

 # github-demo
-A simple demo repository to show the basic Git workflow
+A simple demo repository to show the basic Git workflo

+## Introduction

+## Purpose

+## How to contribute